welteki/docs.actuated.dev/docs/provision-server.md

 You'll need to provision or allocate a Server which is capable of virtualisation with Linux KVM.
 Each of your builds will run in an isolated microVM, with its own networking, Kernel and immutable filesystem.

-We update our recommendations on this page regularly to include both bare-metal and cloud VMs which support nested virtualisation.
+We have done extensive research and testing both independently and with our customers.
+The recommendations on this page are updated regularly to include both bare-metal and cloud VMs which support nested virtualisation.

 Servers for actuated do not need to be expensive at all.
-Bare metal from Hetzner is available between 50-150 EUR / mo, and VMs on GCP, Azure and DigitalOcean are all available within a similar budget range.
+Bare-metal from European providers is available between 50-150 EUR / mo, and VMs on GCP, Azure and DigitalOcean are all available within a similar budget range.
 Using your own hardware can also be really cost effective.

 !!! info "500 USD free credit for bare-metal"
     [Equinix Metal](https://metal.equinix.com/) have partnered with us to offer 500 USD of credit for new customers to use on actuated.
 You can request the discount code after purchasing your actuated subscription.